 Participants each performed two sessions of observations.
 Each session consisted of 10 blocks.
 The number of days between sessions varied between participants, from a minimum of 50 days to a maximum of more than 600 days.
-On average, PACT participants observed a total of $620.2 \pm 10.6$ TT condition trials, and $277.7 \pm 14.1$ TR condition trials.
+On average, PACT participants observed a total of 620.2 ± 10.6 TT condition trials, and 277.7 ± 14.1 TR condition trials.

 Task Cursor location Action Probability

 Move towards target 0.7

-Not on target Move further from target 0.2
+Cursor Task Not on target Move further from target 0.2

-Cursor Task Identify location as target 0.1
+Identify location as target 0.1

-On target Identify location as target 0.67
+On tanget Identify location as target 0.67

 Oli target Step off target 0.33

 Publicly Avaliable Cursor Task Not on target Move towards target 0.8

-r ublicly Available Cursor Task not on target Move further from target 0.2
+Tublicity Available Cursor Task The on target Move further from target 0.2